 6. Fence Your Yard

 When you want to puppy-proof your home, you will almost certainly need to give some attention to your home’s yard.
-If you want to keep your little furry friend contained, make sure to get a dog-proof fence (preferably one over 10-foot tall) so that your new BFF cannot jump over or dig beneath.
+If you want to keep your little furry friend contained, make sure to get a dog-proof fence (preferably one over 10 feet tall) so that your new BFF cannot jump over or dig beneath.

 If you do not have pet-friendly housing, a puppy playpen or crate is ideal for keeping your pets safe and contained while providing them room to exercise and play freely.